Websoft9Archive/ansible-template/docs/stack-installation.md

 ## RabbitMQ Installation Wizard

-1. Use local Chrome or Firefox to access the URL *http://DNS:15672* or *http://Server's Server's Internet IP:15672*.
+1. Use local Chrome or Firefox to access the URL *http://DNS:15672* or *http://Server's Internet IP:15672*.
 You will enter installation wizard of RabbitMQ.
    ![](https://libs.websoft9.com/Websoft9/DocsPicture/zh/rabbitmq/rabbitmq-login-websoft9.png)

 2. Log in RabbitMQ web console. ([Don't have password?](/stack-accounts.md#rabbitmq))